attack-monkey/hyperwrap/README.md

 This makes the component pure, and easier to test.

-Note that the function `changeThing` has also been moved out to it's own module.
+Note that the function `changeThing` has also been moved out to it's own module, since we usually want to decouple actions from component views.
-We then assign changeThing to an `actionsCollection`, which we inject in as `actions`.
+We assign `changeThing` to an `actionsCollection`, which we inject into the component as `actions`.

 > Since typescript thinks that `state` and `actions` may be undefined, we include the lines ...

 ```
 ...
 const _state = state || getState();